 Who is Francis of Assisi?

 God's people have amazing stories!
-As we approach All Saints Day, we'd love to share the story of some heroes of the faith and of the church that you may not know a lot about.
+We'd love to share the story of some heroes of the faith and of the church that you may not know a lot about.
 These are people who God has used to shape His Church.
 We hope you'll journey with us the next few weeks as we take this adventure together.
 First up---

 Francis of Assisi (1182-1226) made many contributions to the church.
 Different from many others during his time, he took the Gospels literally, and joyfully attempted to live like Jesus had instructed us to live.